fastlabel/fastlabel-python-sdk/pypi_update_guide.md

 1. Ensure you have a PyPI account created and are added as a Collaborator

 2. Store PyPI API Token to GitHub Secrets
-    If you have already registered GitHub Secret `PYPI_API_TOKEN`, skip this step.
+    If you have already created GitHub Secret `PYPI_API_TOKEN`, skip this step.

     1. Get PyPI API Token
         1. Go to [PyPI Account Settings Page](https://pypi.org/manage/account/)